Norbit: Critical response

 The New Yorker film critic Richard Brody praised Murphy's performances saying "playing multiple roles, Murphy unleashes, with a sense of painful revelation, a tangle of rage, cringing fear, furious power, and a sense of perpetual and unresolved outsiderness."
 He rated it 17th of 30 top acting performances of the 21st century.

-Musician Brian Wilson of The Beach Boys called Norbit his favourite movie in a 2007 interview with the Asbury Park Press.
+Musician Brian Wilson of The Beach Boys called Norbit his favorite movie in a 2007 interview with the Asbury Park Press.

-Director's response

-Director Brian Robbins praised Murphy's performance saying "Eddie Murphy plays three amazingly different characters brilliantly.
+Director Brian Robbins reacted to the negative reviews claiming that "The only films that get good reviews are the ones that nobody sees.
+I just don't think you can make movies for critics".
+He also defended his star-driven, high-concept movies’ approach to filmmaking, and praised Murphy's performance, saying that "Eddie Murphy plays three amazingly different characters brilliantly.
 How could you not praise that?
 No offense to Alan Arkin, but he couldn't do what Eddie did in 'Norbit.'"
-Robbins reacted to the negative reviews from critics, "Is the audience that stupid?
-Is America's taste that bad?
-I don't think so."
-He also claimed "The only films that get good reviews are the ones that nobody sees.
-I just don't think you can make movies for critics".
-Robbins defended his star-driven, high-concept movies’ approach to filmmaking saying: "Don't pay attention to tracking, and don't read the reviews ...
-Funny trumps.
-Work with movie stars."

-Jim Emerson of RogerEbert.com agreed that filmmakers like Robbins should ignore critics and made note of the ancient analogy about McDonald's and food critics.
-He suggested that Robbins films "were neither designed for, nor marketed to, people who pay all that much attention to movie critics".
-Emerson pointed out several of the top grossing films of 2006 that got both good reviews from critics and gained wide audiences.
+Jim Emerson of RogerEbert.com agreed that filmmakers like Robbins should ignore critics, and made note of the “ancient analogy about McDonald's and food critics”.
+He suggested that Robbins' films "were neither designed for, nor marketed to, people who pay all that much attention to movie critics".
+Nonetheless, Emerson pointed out several of the top-grossing films of 2006 got both good reviews from critics and gained wide audiences.

+In a 2025 interview with Complex's 360 with Speedy, Murphy expressed his affection for Norbit, saying, "I love Norbit."
+Despite the film's heavy criticism—including Razzies for Worst Actor, Worst Actress, and Worst Actor of the Decade—Murphy stood by the movie and dismissed the negative backlash.
+"Come on, that stuff isn't that bad," he remarked.
+Reflecting on the film's lasting impact, he added, "To this day, I like it.
+Stuff in Norbit still makes me laugh."

 Box office

-Industry projections expected Norbit to earn about $20 million in its opening weekend, and Paramount were projecting earnings of $25 million.
+Industry projections expected Norbit to earn about $20 million in its opening weekend, and Paramount was projecting earnings of $25 million.
 The film opened to $34.2 million in the United States, and was Eddie Murphy's 14th #1 box office opener.
-The film earned $95,673,607 at the North American domestic box office, and $63,639,954 in other markets, for a total of $159,313,561 worldwide.
+The film earned $95.7 million at the North American domestic box office, and $63.6 million in other markets, for a total of $159 million worldwide.
 The film was released in the United Kingdom on March 9, 2007, and topped the country's box office for the next two weekends, before being overtaken by 300.